Welcome to P5

 Children in Primary 5 will cover a vast array of topics, including: shape and space, data handling (graphs), multiplication (times tables), measures (time, length), and number (4 main operations).
 Wherever possible, we will relate maths to our lives and learn practically using various resources.

-Our World Around Us topic for this term is ‘space,’ which will be with Mrs Speers in the afternoon.
+Our World Around Us topic for this term is ‘space'.

 In PE, we will be taking every opportunity to get outside and into the fresh air.
 We will endeavour to provide two P.E. sessions per week, as well as facilitating after-schools clubs, such as football, multi-skills, rugby, etc.